 The GoatSec members got their hands on the PII of NYC Mayor Michael Bloomberg, ABC anchor Diane Sawyer, Hollywood mogul, Harvey Weinstein, and former Obama chief-of-staff and current Mayor of Chicago Rahm Emanuel.

 Illustrating that not all hackers are out for evil, Auernheimer and Spitler made attempts to contact the affected entities (i.e., ABC News), but were essentially ignored.
 Then they took their data to Gawker who jumped on the opportunity to expose the story, opting not to publish any of the private information.

 As you may guess, a lawsuit against Auernheimer and Spitler soon followed.
 Despite the fact that neither actually hacked into anything, nor cracked any passwords, the pair was charged criminally under the Computer Fraud and Abuse Act – the argument being that they knowingly accessed a computer to which they did not have authorization.

-What made the Auernheimer hacking lawsuit so intriguing to those in the Internet community was the fact that he did not, technically, hack into anything.
+What made the Auernheimer lawsuit so intriguing to those in the Internet community was the fact that he didn’t, technically, hack into anything.
 Instead, he simply made a few simple guesses and then used his know-how to write a script.
 As such, the question arose: should he be guilty of essentially finding a webpage with no links pointing to it, and then using the information found therein?